 This test is carried out by taking a sample of the serum (the liquid part of the blood) and detecting the blood group antibodies in pregnancy that are already present in the blood stream.
 These are likely to bind with certain blood cells, creating health complications if the blood of the mother and child mixes.
 This test is also carried out before blood transfusion to gauge the antibodies in a donor/recipient’s blood.

-Babies can produce antibodies too, but it is a slow process as their immune systems are not mature and functional till they are about 6-8 months old.
+Babies can produce antibodies, too, but it is a slow process, as their immune systems are not mature and functional till they are about 6 to 8 months old.
 They remain susceptible to diseases and illnesses.
-The immune response, however, is not a sustained one, and the virus or bacteria is not recognised till they are a month old.
+The immune response, however, is not a sustained one, and the virus or bacteria is not recognized till they are a month old.

 Preventing the Development of Antibodies